 Many gifted students have difficulty fitting in with their peers.
 Some may be so focused on their objects of academic interest that they do not show interest in their peers at all.
 Others would enjoy becoming more friendly with their peers, but lack the social skills to do so.
 Parent concerns for gifted kids include a lifetime of little socialization, few real friendships, and a lack of love for other people.

 Parents may also worry about the effect that their child’s giftedness will have on their relationships with other siblings.
 Siblings may feel frustrated because of the ease with which a gifted child may float through school.
 After all, struggling over five math problems seems even more exasperating when your younger sister just zipped through twenty of them.
 A gifted child’s lack of social skills may also manifest itself in this area, making siblings less tolerant of the differences between them.

 Parents of gifted kids may also be concerned about their child’s respect for authority.
 After all, if the child is brighter than her teachers in certain subjects, she may exhibit a certain intolerance for those who seem to be undermining her interest in learning.
 Many gifted students also think in “black and white,” and parents may worry that their child will lack patience for rules that they feel make no sense.
 She may also be seen as hyperactive or rebellious, when in fact she is simply bored and frustrated.
 Although problems with gifted and talented kids, like gifted kids themselves, can be extremely varied, these four issues seem to be most concerning to many parents of gifted kids.

-Parenting Gifted and Talented Children
+This post is part of the series: Parenting Gifted and Talented Children

 Looking for some tips for parents of gifted and talented children?
 The articles in this series will discuss the issues you’re wondering about concerning your gifted child.